PrioAhmed19/Optimizing-Fetal-Health-Classification-A-Comparative-Study-of-RFECV-and-Hyperparamter-tuning/README.md

-The objective of the fetal health classifier model project is to develop an accurate and reliable machine learning model using the CTG dataset.
-Leveraging advanced algorithms, the aim is to classify fetal health based on cardiotocography (CTG) features.
-The project seeks to provide a tool for healthcare practitioners, and aid them to diagnose fetal health complications.
+The project aims to conduct a comparative analysis of machine learning algorithms using the CTG dataset to develop a fetal health classifier model.
+The primary objective is to evaluate the effectiveness of feature selection with Recursive Feature Elimination with Cross-Validation (RFECV) and hyperparameter tuning with GridSearchCV.

 Process Pipeline

-Data Preprocessing: Clean and preprocess the collected data, addressing missing values and outliers.
-Normalize or standardize features, and perform exploratory data analysis (EDA) to gain insights into the dataset.
+Data Preprocessing: Cleanse and preprocess the dataset to handle missing values and outliers.
+Apply normalization or standardization techniques to scale features appropriately.
+Conduct exploratory data analysis (EDA) to understand the data distribution.

-Feature Engineering: Implement feature engineering techniques to enhance the model's ability to capture patterns in the fetal health data.
-Consider domain-specific knowledge to select and create meaningful features.
+Feature Selection with RFECV: Implement RFECV to automatically select the optimal subset of features that contribute most to the classification task.
+Evaluate the impact of feature selection on model performance.

-Algorithm Selection: Choose machine learning algorithms suitable for classification tasks.
-Consider algorithms such as Random Forests, Support Vector Machines, Logistic regression based on the nature of the fetal health data.
+Algorithm Selection: Explore various machine learning algorithms suitable for classification tasks.
+Compare the performance of algorithms such as Random Forests, Support Vector Machines, and Logistic Regression.

+Hyperparameter Tuning with GridSearchCV: Utilize GridSearchCV to systematically search for the best combination of hyperparameters for each algorithm.
+Fine-tune model parameters to optimize performance and enhance generalization.

-Model Development: Train and develop the selected machine learning model using the preprocessed dataset.
-Fine-tune hyperparameters to optimize model performance, and utilize cross-validation to assess generalization.
+Model Development and Evaluation: Train and evaluate the selected machine learning models using the preprocessed dataset.
+Assess model performance using appropriate evaluation metrics and cross-validation techniques.

+This approach facilitates a thorough analysis of different machine learning algorithms and techniques, enabling the selection of the most effective approach for fetal health classification.